ZoeMeow1027/DutSchedule/README.md

 # SubjectNotifier - App for Android

+## UPDATED 2023/07/15: This project has moved to [dutschedule](https://github.com/ZoeMeow1027/dutschedule-flutter).

 Just a Android app to view news from sv.dut.udn.vn, but optimized for a better experience for users on mobile instead of web.

 # Version